openstack/manila-specs/specs/ocata/manila-share-revert-to-snapshot.rst

     Delete most recent snapshot
     Revert to most recent snapshot

+An early suggestion to keep the REST interface simple was to merely include the share ID and allow manila to determine the most recent snapshot, but that opens a potential concurrency bug.
+If two users call share-revert-to-snapshot and snapshot-create at the same time, the two calls race and one user could be surprised about which snapshot was used to revert the share.
+Similarly, if two users call share-revert-to-snapshot and snapshot-delete at the same time, the calls race and someone may be surprised when the share is reverted to an even earlier snapshot than expected (which is a form of data loss).

-To keep the REST interface explicit, and to avoid a race condition where a snapshot-create and share-revert-to-snapshot operation were run in quick succession (leading to the user being surprised about which snapshot was restored), the manila community decided the interface will accept the ID of the snapshot to be restored.
+To keep the REST interface explicit, and to avoid the race conditions described above, the manila community decided the interface will accept the ID of the snapshot to be restored.
 Manila will verify that the snapshot is the most recent one via the created_at field on the snapshot object, returning an error if not.
 At no time will manila delete any snapshots during the revert operation, and it will not operate on any snapshot other than the one specified in the REST call.
+Once user messages are available in manila, it would be helpful to include a message indicating that the snapshot restoration was successful.

 The share size might have changed after the snapshot to be restored was taken.
 The size of any share at the time it is snapshotted is stored in the DB in the